MicrosoftDocs/entra-docs/docs/external-id/customers/concept-custom-url-domain.md

 When using custom URL domains:

-- You can set up multiple custom domains.
-For the maximum number of supported custom domains, see [Microsoft Entra service limits and restrictions](~/identity/users/directory-service-limits-restrictions.md) for Microsoft Entra, and [Azure subscription and service limits, quotas, and constraints](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-front-door-classic-limits) for Azure Front Door.
+- You can set up multiple custom URL domains.
+For the maximum number of supported custom URL domains, see [Microsoft Entra service limits and restrictions](~/identity/users/directory-service-limits-restrictions.md) for Microsoft Entra, and [Azure subscription and service limits, quotas, and constraints](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-front-door-classic-limits) for Azure Front Door.
 - You can use Azure Front Door, which is a separate Azure service that incurs extra charges.
 For more information, see [Front Door pricing](https://azure.microsoft.com/pricing/details/frontdoor).
 Your Azure Front Door instance can be hosted in a different subscription than your external tenant.
 - If you have multiple applications, migrate them all to the custom URL domain because the browser stores the session under the domain name currently being used.